goessner/ctrling/docs/index.md

 </div>
 ```

-If the `<ctrl-ing>` element should be positioned side-by-side with another element &ndash; which is frequently the case, the following markup might be used
+If the `<ctrl-ing>` element should be positioned side-by-side with another (to be controlled) element &ndash; which is frequently the case, the following markup might be used

 ```html
 <div style="display:flex; position:relative;">